Lab barbecue, August 2021

 Education:

-Tobias grew up in Germany and attended Philipps-University Marburg in Hesse.
-He spent two semester at Imperial College London, UK in the group of Alan Armstrong working on synthetic organic chemistry before graduating with a M.Sc.
-His Ph.D. training was with Mohamed A. Marahiel where he focused on the discovery and enzymology of novel antibiotics.
+Tobias grew up in Germany and attended Philipps-University Marburg.
+He spent two semesters at Imperial College London, UK in the group of Alan Armstrong working on synthetic organic chemistry before graduating with a Diplom (BS/MS) in Chemistry.
+He obtained a PhD in Biochemistry working with Mohamed A. Marahiel where he focused on bacterial antibiotics discovery and natural product biosynthesis.
 He completed his postdoctoral training with Pamela A. Silver working on the discovery and engineering of microbial protein organelles before joining UM in 2019.

 Michael Andreas, PhD